observIQ/stanza/README.md

 # About Stanza

 Stanza is a fast and lightweight log transport and processing agent.
-It's designed as a modern replacement for Fluentd, Fluent Bit, and Logstash and can run as a standalone agent on all major operating systems, or be embedded directly into any Golang application.
+It's designed as a modern replacement for Fluentd, Fluent Bit, and Logstash and can run as a standalone agent on all major operating systems.
 Stanza is also highly integrated to perform seamlessly with the applications in Google Cloud Platform (GCP) based production environments.

 ## OpenTelemetry